Cover Image for 5 Popular Investment Strategies Explained

 This type of investing strategy takes principles from all the other types and comes out on top.

-For this reason, I think Value Investing is the only real way to go.
+For this reason, I think Value Investing is the best strategy.

 Think about buying $10 notes for the price of $5.
 What's not to like about that?

-There is a reason Warren Buffett, Ben Graham, Mohnish Pabrai, and Charlie Munger choose value investing; the ability to generate high returns with minimal risk.
-Who doesn’t want to invest like Warren Buffet?
+There is a reason Warren Buffett, Ben Graham, Mohnish Pabrai, and Charlie Munger chose value investing: the ability to generate high returns with minimal risk.
+Who doesn't want to invest like Warren Buffett?

 Pros

-You can buy companies when they're on sale!
-You're effectively buying stocks during an economic contraction, or during some kind of event resulting in economic problems or fear.
-And then they tend to go up back to where they were.
+• You can buy companies when they're on sale!
+You're effectively buying stocks during an economic contraction, or during an event resulting in economic problems or fear.
+And then they tend to go back up to where they were.

 Cons